Quick Link to Ministries Sign-Up Form

 Ruth Weisenberger, 419-668-6044, email@example.com

 This ministry maintains a vital connection between the gathered community and those who no longer can be present for Mass.
 Eucharistic Ministers distribute the Eucharist to those in the hospital, Twilight and Gaymont Nursing Centers, the Carriage House, and to those at home who are unable to come to Mass even on a temporary basis.
 Ministers visit on a regular basis, spend time, pray, and provide the Eucharist.
 Members of this ministry must train as Eucharistic Ministers every two years.
-They may choose to participate in Outreach Ministry only.
-The time commitment varies with your schedule.
+They may choose to participate only as a Eucharistic Minister to the Sick.

 Funeral Luncheon Team

-This group supports the bereaved families of St. Paul with a luncheon for family and friends after a funeral Mass and burial.
-There is generally short notice for this ministry to do their work.
-Volunteers are called to either prepare a dish, bake a dessert, or help with the preparation and serving of the lunch for the family.
+This group supports the bereaved families of St. Paul with a luncheon for family and friends after a funeral Mass or burial.
+Volunteers are called to prepare a dish, bake a dessert, or help with the preparation and serving of the lunch for the family.

-The Guardian Angels is a new ministry in which volunteers are paired up with new parishioners for 6 months to a year, to help them become involved in parish life.
+The Guardian Angels ministry is a newer ministry in which volunteers are paired with new parishioners for 6 months to a year, to help them become involved in parish life.

 Pat Krause, 419-668-6044, ext.
 232